|

 touch the ground, they don't wear off.
 Therefore, the claw may grow to

-become very long, and can curl around and injure the leg if not removed.
+become very long, and can curl around and injure the leg if not kept

 - Injury Prevention from the Environment.
 Removing dew claws